1. Labor Contracts, Negotiations

 Member of the Iowa Bar and the Society for Human Resources Management Former president of the Iowa Public Employer Labor Relations Association, a statewide public sector human resources group

-Julie is the Human Resources Director for the City of Ames.
-The City of Ames has close to 575 employees, with several hundred additional seasonal and temporary employees.
-Her role is to direct all of the HR activities, including an active leadership development program, health promotion program, and coordination of labor relations with five separate bargaining units.
+Julie Huisman was the Human Resources Director for the City of Ames from 2003 until her retirement in 2015.
+The City of Ames has close to 575 employees, with several hundred additional seasonal and temporary employees and her role was to direct all of the HR activities, including an active leadership development program, health promotion program, and coordination of labor relations with five separate bargaining units.

-Prior to coming to the City of Ames in 2003, she spent 22 years working for Phillips Petroleum Company in various human resources capacities, including labor, management development, corporate benefits, and international administration.
-She had work assignments in Stavanger, Norway; Caracas, Venezuela, and Maracaibo, Venezuela before moving to Ames in late 2000.
-She was hired as the Human Resources Director for the Iowa State University Foundation in 2001, and helped them complete the privatization process from Iowa State University.
+Prior to coming to the City of Ames, she spent 22 years working for Phillips Petroleum Company in various human resources capacities, including labor, management development, corporate benefits, and international administration.
+She had work assignments in Stavanger, Norway; Caracas, Venezuela; and Maracaibo, and Venezuela.
+In 2001, she was hired as the Human Resources Director for the Iowa State University Foundation to help them complete the privatization process from Iowa State University.

 Julie completed her master’s degree in Adult Learning, Performance and Development through Drake University in 2008.
 At the same time, she completed the Executive and Professional Coaching certification program offered through the University of Texas at Dallas Graduate School of Management.
-She has also attained her Associate Certified Coach designation through the International Coach Federation, and is very interested in business and leadership coaching.
+She had also attained her Associate Certified Coach designation through the International Coach Federation.

-Dave is the Public Works Director/City Engineer for the City of Cedar Rapids, and as such is responsible for Public Works Department including Street Maintenance, Sewer Maintenance, Forestry, Engineering Planning, Design, Construction and Administration, Traffic Engineering and Traffic Signal Maintenance.
+Dave Elgin retired in 2015 as the Public Works Director/City Engineer for the City of Cedar Rapids.
+He was responsible for Public Works Department including Street Maintenance, Sewer Maintenance, Forestry, Engineering Planning, Design, Construction and Administration, Traffic Engineering and Traffic Signal Maintenance.

-Dave holds a Bachelor of Science in Civil Engineering from the University of Wisconsin-Platteville, and is a licensed Professional Engineer in Iowa, Wisconsin and Nevada and a licensed Land Surveyor in both Iowa and Wisconsin.
+Dave received a Bachelor of Science degree in Civil Engineering from the University of Wisconsin-Platteville, and was a licensed Professional Engineer in Iowa, Wisconsin, and Nevada and a licensed Land Surveyor in both Iowa and Wisconsin.

 Jerry received a BS Degree at Iowa State University in 1982 in Industrial Education/Occupational Safety & Health.
 He worked 7 years as a Compliance Officer/Discrimination Officer for the Iowa Division of Labor Services before becoming a Loss Control Representative for Preferred Risk Insurance Companies.
 He then spent the following two years in various safety and security positions with Pirelli-Armstrong Tire Corporation,including the development and implementation of all their supervisor and employee health and safety training programs.
 In 1993, Jerry joined the Associated Builders and Contractors of Iowa their Director of Safety, assisting all ABC members with regulatory compliance activities.